THM Partners LLP of 16 Eastcheap, London EC3M 1BD (we,our or us) is committed to protecting and respecting your privacy.

 - Corresponding with us by post, phone, email or otherwise;

 - Filling in forms on our website; and

 - Asking us to provide you with a quote for our services.

-To fulfil our obligations, if you are a client or supplier or other individual with a direct contractual relationship with us
+To fulfil our contractual obligations, if you are a client (to provide our professional services) or supplier or another individual we have a contract with and to carry out our services